Is Dubai Safe For Americans?

 Here are some rules that you should follow while in Dubai.

-– Dress code.
+• Dress code.
 While women do not have to wear hijabs, you should dress appropriately when you visit shopping malls, restaurants, and other indoor places.
-While outside you can wear shorts, sleeveless tops, short skirt, and dresses, but make sure they are not too short.
+Outside you can wear shorts, sleeveless tops, short skirts, and dresses, but make sure they are not too short.
 Men should not walk shirtless in public.

-– Drinking alcohol.
-Make sure you don’t drink alcohol outside on the streets and you are also not drunk on the streets making noises and getting attention.
+• Alcohol.
+Make sure you don’t drink alcohol outside on the streets and you are also not drunk making noises and getting attention.
 Alcohol is allowed in designated places like hotels, bars, restaurants, and in your private home.
 Remember never drink and drive.
 There is zero tolerance.

-– Drugs in Dubai and in the whole UAE are a big NO.
+• Drugs in Dubai and the whole UAE are a big NO.

 Getting around Dubai